 Illicit trade in alcohol represents a significant percentage of alcoholic beverage consumption.
 According to Euromonitor’s 2018 Global Study on Illicit Alcohol, 1 in 4 alcohol bottles are illicit, representing 25.8% of all global consumption.
-ASEAN is estimated to be the region with the highest consumption of unrecorded alcohol by 2025.
+Based on WHO data, unrecorded alcohol in ASEAN is extremely high, representing 32% of total consumption.

 In this joint report co-authored by APISWA in 2022, the Alliance Against Counterfeit Spirits (AACS), the EU-ASEAN Business Council (EU-ABC) and the Transnational Alliance to Combat Illicit Trade (TRACIT), we look at the extent and impact of illicit trade through the lens of the three pillars of the ASEAN Economic Community, namely: Political Security, Economic and Social Cultural.